niplav/site/language.md

 * rationalist who is okay-ish at forecasting
 * rationalist who hasn't touched his 100-card anki deck in half a year
 * rationalist who is cryocrastinating
+* rationalist who is comfort-seeking ⋄ rationalist who is challenge-seeking

 In the Water Supply
 --------------------